Mastercard/open-banking-us-openapi/README.md

 ## Overview

-The OpenAPI specification for [Finicity APIs](https://docs.finicity.com/), along with a suite of integration tests using the [Finicity Test Drive](https://signup.finicity.com/).
+The OpenAPI specification for [Finicity APIs](https://docs.finicity.com/), along with a suite of integration tests using the [Finicity Test Drive](https://signup.finicity.com/) and a generated API client.

 ## Workflows